jeffreykegler/old_kollos/notes/misc/strand.md

 * `Rule(dr)` is its rule

-When we apply a rule notion applied to a dotted rule, it is equivalent to that rule notion applied to the rule of the dotted rule.
+A rule notion, when applied to a dotted rule, is equivalent to that rule notion applied to the rule of the dotted rule.
 For example, a start dotted rule is a dotted rule whose rule is a start rule.
-Similarly, if a rule accessor is called with a dotted rule, then it acts as a dotted rule accessor whose whose result is equivalent to that of the rule accessor when called with the rule of the dotted rule as its argument.
+Similarly, a pseudo-code accessor whose argument can be a rule, when that argument is a dotted rule, applies to the rule of the dotted rule.
 For example, if `dr` is a dotted rule,
 ```
      LHS(dr) == LHS(Rule(dr))